-International applicants whose native language is not English or who have not graduated from an English-speaking institution within an English-speaking country must submit results from the Test of English as a Foreign Language (TOEFL), the International English Language Testing Service (IELTS), or Pearson Test of English (PTE-Academic).
-Test scores should be less than two years old.
-An applicant should submit the application within two years of the test date to ensure that the testing agency will still be able to send an official score report.
+Almost all international applicants must submit official test score results from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE-Academic).
+An applicant should check with the testing agency to ensure that their scores are still valid and that the agency will be able to send an official score report.

 - 600 (paper-based TOEFL)